danielmcgraw/danielmcgraw.com/resume.md

  * Partnered with others to update and maintain the internally and externally facing sides of the website
  * Implemented a port of all production voice systems from one IVR solution to another
  * Designed and developed a unification and consolidation of roughly 100,000,000 records in the production database
- * Produce and maintain production code for the PLC/RTU products
+ * Produced and maintained production code for the PLC/RTU products

 #### Software Engineer Intern [JUN.2009 - DEC.2009]